LiskArchive/lisk-sdk/README.md

 ## Installation Steps

-Clone the Lisk repository using Git and initialize the modules.
+Clone the Lisk repository using git and initialize the modules.

 ```
 git clone https://github.com/LiskHQ/lisk.git